 —Jeremy Mifsud, From the Backseat of a Bus

 “The best parts of MOONSICK are the natural, flowing fluidity of the tone and the abstract style with which Jones writes to describe their lust, pain, and longing.”

 —Venus Davis, Sensitive Divination

-Korbin Jones was born in 1994 to two farm-raised parents in rural Missouri.
+Korbin Jones was born to two farming parents in rural Missouri.
 Alongside his older brother, Korbin grew up exploring museums, state parks, and coastlines, and from a young age, he loved the ways in which he could express himself through art and writing.

-He then moved to Lawrence, Kansas—where he currently lives—to attend the University of Kansas and pursue his Master of Fine Arts in Creative Writing.
-When not teaching composition to KU students, he is busy running Fearsome Critters: A Millennial Arts Journal, which he started in 2018, and designing issues and promotional materials for LandLocked.
+He then moved to Lawrence, Kansas—where he currently lives—to attend the University of Kansas and pursue his Master of Fine Arts in Creative Writing, which he will complete this coming May.
+Korbin has scholarly interests in queerness, contemporary poetics, trauma theory, literary translation, Spanish-language literature, multilingual practices, Guaraní language and culture, and the country of Paraguay.